 Fiona grew up in New Lambton and graduated in Veterinary Science at Sydney University in 1983.
 After a year in dairy practice in Tasmania she returned to the Hunter Valley, initially to work in mixed practice and later a stint in research which led to the award of a PhD in Immunology in 1990.
 The highlight of her research in mucosal immunology was to collect a group of saleyard horses to test an oral vaccine for strangles.
 A love for general practice brought Fiona back to New Lambton where she started up “Fiona’s Vetmobile” and subsequently New Lambton Veterinary Clinic in early 2003.
-Under the aliases of “Bad Wolves” and “Dawn Treaders” Fiona and her crew row in a quad skull three mornings a week on Throsby Creek, still in training for that elusive regatta gold (or silver or even bronze!)
-Fiona lives with her three daughters and three cats.
-Fiona currently works at the clinic on Mondays Tuesdays Thursdays and Fridays.
+Fiona has a passion for rowing and most early mornings will see her either down on Throsby Creek training for the next regatta, or working out with friends at her local bootcamp.
+Fiona has a passion for snow ski-ing and adventure travel, recently climbed Mt Kilimanjaro with her daughter, and has any number of biking and hiking plans to fit into the next couple of decades!
+She can be found at the clinic on most days.

 Susan Charman – Veterinarian

 Sue is a Queensland graduate who came to Newcastle as a newly qualified veterinarian in the late 80’s.
 Here she soon met Damien her husband and after travelling to the UK for both to gain invaluable experience in their chosen careers they returned to New Lambton in the early 90’s and have been a part of the community since.
 Two now adult children have presented the opportunity to experience a varied menagerie from fish and rats to cats and dogs.
 Sue’s focus these days is continuing education and fostering cultural exchange through hosting international students and travelling the world on foot herself.